-Please contact the Prescott, Arizona Customer Service Department for parts availability and current prices.
-All parts orders for the RUGER® LCP® II pistols should be sent to: Sturm, Ruger & Company, Inc., Parts Department, 200 Ruger Road, Prescott AZ 86301-6181, 336-949-5200.
+Please contact our Prescott, Arizona Customer Service Department for parts availability and current prices.
+All parts orders for RUGER AMERICAN PISTOLS® should be sent to: Sturm, Ruger & Company, Inc., Parts Department, 200 Ruger Road, Prescott AZ 86301-6181, 336-949-5200.
 We cannot comply with open account or C.O.D. requests.
-Payment in full via credit card (Visa, MasterCard or Discovery only), money order or certified bank check (no personal checks or cash, please) is required before any service will be performed.
+Payment in full via credit card (Visa, MasterCard or Discover only), money order or certified bank check (no personal checks or cash, please) is required before any service will be performed.
 Please provide your credit card number, your name as it appears on the credit card, the expiration date, and the 3-digit security code.
 All parts orders are subject to a minimum charge and charges for shipping and handling.
 Order parts by Part Name and specify the model and entire serial number of the firearm for which the parts are being ordered.
-There is a minimum labor charge plus a shipping and handling charge if the parts are factory fitted.
-All factory fitted parts are fit on an exchange basis only.
-We will not return the replaced parts.
+There is a minimum labor charge plus a shipping and handling charge if the parts are factory installed.
 Please contact the Customer Service Department for pricing information.

-Because it is a serial numbered component, the RUGER[®] LCP[®] II frame insert is defined as a "firearm" by Federal law and is not sold as a separate component.
+Because it is a serial numbered component, the RUGER AMERICAN PISTOL® fire control insert is defined as a "firearm" by Federal law and is not sold as a separate component.

-Parts designated by an asterisk must be factory fitted.
-These parts are fitted on an exchange basis only.
+\Parts designated by an asterisk must be factory installed.
+These parts are installed on an exchange basis only.
 We will not return the replaced parts.
 We will not return any part that is broken, malfunctioning, badly worn or has been modified.
 See "Warning - Parts Purchasers," above.